ropensci/rix/README.md

 defined states.

 The Nix package manager is extremely powerful.
-Not only does it handle all the dependencies their builds extremely well in deterministic manner.
-It is also possible with it to reproduce environments containing old releases of software.
+Not only does it handle all the dependencies of any package extremely well in a deterministic manner, it is also possible with it to reproduce environments containing old releases of software.
 It is thus possible to build environments containing R version 4.0.0 (for example) to run an old project that was originally developed on that version of R.